 Welcoming Falls Church's goal is to create a community of neighbors where all members feel welcome and included.
 Our Adult & Family Literacy Center is focused on helping immigrants and refugees gain the literacy and language skills they need to thrive in our community.
 As part of our curriculum, we also invite community leaders to speak about local programs and initiatives.
-This year, we are also introducing a Children's Literacy Activities Program (CLAP!) to children, ages four to 10, of adults taking English language and literacy classes.
+This year, we also introduced a Children's Literacy Activities Program (CLAP!) to children, ages four to 12, of adults taking English language and literacy classes.
 We are particularly thankful to the high school students who have already made this program a success.
-Email us with questions or to register.
+Email us with questions or to register your child for CLAP!

-Welcoming Falls Church is grateful for the opportunity to partner with the Literacy Council of Northern Virginia (LCNV) and Falls Church City Public Schools (FCCPS), in support of the Adult & Family Literacy Center.
-LCNV's expertise, in the form of curriculum, teacher training, and general guidance, the participation of Meridian High School students in CLAP!, and FCCPS's willingness to host the program at Oak Street Elementary School as well as its financial support, are central to the success of the program.
-Thank you to our partners!
+Welcoming Falls Church is grateful for the opportunity to partner with the English Empowerment Center (formerly Literacy Council of Northern Virginia) and Falls Church City Public Schools (FCCPS), in support of the Adult & Family Literacy Center.
+English Empowerment Center’s expertise, in the form of curriculum, teacher training, and general guidance, the participation of Meridian High School students in CLAP!, and FCCPS's willingness to host the program at Oak Street Elementary School as well as its generous financial support, are central to the success of the program.
+Thank you to all of our partners!

 Our classes are held at Oak Street Elementary (601 S. Oak Street, Falls Church, VA 22046) on Tuesday and Thursday evenings from 6:30-8:30pm in the fall and spring semesters.
 Fall 2022 classes took place September 27-December 15 and Spring 2023 classes will be held February 14-May 4.